paastech-cloud/docs/Architecture.md

 - The Git controller will interact with the host file system to create repositories, and with the local container registry to push images.
 - Pomegranate, our deployment manager, will interact with the local container registry to pull images and with the host file system to create deployments.

 Most of the interactions between the different components are done through gRPC, except for the web frontend and the CLI, which use HTTP requests.
 Using gRPC allows for a more efficient communication between the components, as well as a more secure one, as the communication is done through a private network.
-While the http requests allows us easier access to the API.
+While the HTTP requests allows us easier access to the API.

 To understand their interactions better, wa can look at an example of a project deployment of a Client.